kevmoens/GitHubSync/README.md

 --org = GitHub Organization (Place holding repos) --user = GitHub User (Cross reference to github user for permissions) --cred = [Optional] - Name of Windows Credential Manager Setting to get the GitHub token Default is https://github.com

+Used to create new repositories in GitHub and push the repos up.
+Also can be used to keep local repositories as master and GitHub as a backup.